beMimg/movie-wish/README.md

 - **React:** A JavaScript library for building user interfaces.
 - **Tailwind CSS:** A utility-first CSS framework for quickly styling your applications.
 - **Netlify:** A platform for continuous deployment and hosting.
-- **Vitest:** A fast and minimal JavaScript test runner for Vite.

 ## Contributing

 Contributions are welcome!
 If you have any ideas for improvement, open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.